Skip to main content

 Japanese, Chinese and Korean each carry their own typography, character density and tone.
 Japanese keigo (honorific language) is expected in customer-facing copy, Chinese splits into Simplified for mainland China and Singapore and Traditional for Taiwan and Hong Kong, and Korean uses jondaetmal honorific forms for marketing.
 Translator selection by product category matters more than generic fluency here.

-SEO-aware localisation, not just translation
+SEO localization, not just translation

-If a localised page is going to earn traffic in its market, the keywords have to be the ones local customers actually search, in their own language.
+If a localized page is going to earn traffic in its market, the keywords have to be the ones local customers actually search, in their own language.
 We map target-market keywords directly in Arabic, German, French and the rest, instead of transliterating the English terms, then weave them into page titles, headings and body copy.
 The result reads naturally to a native speaker and has a chance of ranking, instead of being a word-for-word echo of the English source.

 File formats and CMS integration